custom-cards/spotify-card/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+Reproducable on a plain lovelace panel without card, style or theme mods [ ] Using latest version of spotcast and spotify-card [ ]

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'